 10. Set up a way to track them

 This is another great idea if you’re RVing with a little feline escape artist.
-You can purchase a tracking collar or you can purchase a simpler device that is meant to track your keys and just hook it to your pet’s collar.
+You can purchase a tracking collar or you can purchase a more simple device that is meant to track your keys and just hook it to your pet’s collar.

 11. Get them microchipped